jironghuang/Crawling-yahoo-prices/README.md

 # Crawling-yahoo-prices

+Update: I've updated my process in a way that I parallelize it use linux bash commands (actually I can sue R mcmapply function.
+But oh well).
+Crawling is scheduled in my personal laptop using crontab.

 Unfortunately Yahoo has restricted the access to its finance info API.
 In the past, I used VBA in my personal spreadsheet to access download.yahoo bla bla bla API.
 But this came to a halt last Thursday.

 I spent a good 2 hours on the following Saturday to create an interface plug-in to crawl prices from yahoo through R. And established the link to my exisiting spreasheet.